nqst/nqst.github.io/lists/book-notes/feeling-good.md

 > It’s a fact that approval feels good.
 There’s nothing wrong with that; it’s natural and healthy.
 It is also a fact that disapproval and rejection usually taste bitter and unpleasant.
 This is human and understandable.
 But you are swimming in deep, turbulent waters if you continue to believe that approval and disapproval are the proper and ultimate yardsticks with which to measure your worth.

 > “[...]
-Disapproval can be uncomfortable, but it doesn’t mean I’m less of a person.
+Disapproval can be uncomfortable, but it doesn’t mean I’m less of a person.”

 > Criticism and disapproval can upset you only to the extent that you “buy into” the accusations being brought against you.